A CSS framework add-on to Bootstrap

 - Social (Facebook, Instagram, LinkedIn, Pinterest, TikTok, Twitter, Vimeo, Youtube)

 The icon font is created using IcoMoon.
-If more icons need to be added you can upload /assets/css/icons/selections.json
+If more icons need to be added you can upload /assets/css/icons/selections.json to IcoMoon and add icons to the existing set.

 Icon Classes

-pseudo class to the icon font and a second class calls the icon to be displayed.
+Icons can be added inline to elements by using classes.
+The class .icon changes the font of the :before pseudo class to the icon font and a second class calls the icon to be displayed.

 If you added icons to the font in IcoMoon they need to be assigned as both new variables and classes.
-IcoMoon has a code value for each icon which is used to set the icon variable. like --facebook: "\e904"
+IcoMoon has a code value for each icon which is used to set the icon variable. like --facebook: "\e904".
+Once the variable is set the class needs to be created:

 :root { --facebook: "\e904"; } .icon.facebook { content: var(--facebook); }